 Month eleven should focus on plan modeling.
 In month nine, leaders began modeling individual parts, and now they should begin modeling the plan as a whole.

 - Modeling sales plan

 Leaders should make final tweaks and finishing touches on sales plans in month twelve.
-They should gain final approval and start preparing for plan launch.
+They should gain final approval and start preparing for the plan launch.